conan-io/docs/versioning/lockfiles.rst

 The *conan.lock* file contains more information than the versions of the dependencies, it contains:

 - The "effective" profile that has been used to compute this lockfile.
-The effective profile is the combination of the profile files that could have been passed in the command line, pluse any other settings or options directly defined in the command line.
+The effective profile is the combination of the profile files that could have been passed in the command line, plus any other settings or options directly defined in the command line.
 - It encodes a graph, not just a list of versions, as different nodes in the graph might be using different versions too.